vottini/jsonbp/docs/schema.md

 }
 ```

-And the following is a list of all possible specificities by primitive type:
+The following is a list of all possible specificities by primitive type:

 | type | specificity | Default |
 | ------   | ------ | ------   |